anderctrl/microstom/README.md

 Note that this server only supports 1.19.2 clients on version 6.0.0, 1.18.2 clients on version 5.0.0 and 1.18/1.18.1 on version 4.0.0.
 To allow other/multiple versions to connect you need to use a proxy with plugins like ViaVersion.

 ## Restarting
-Restarting the server calls the `./start.sh` script.
+Restarting the server calls the `./start.sh` or `./start.bat` script.
 The generated script will restart the server with no way to access the console.
 So keep in mind that you will need an extension providing remote access or use tmux/screen in the `start.sh` to access the console.